miwipe/KapCopenhagen/README.md

 pathPhynder -s all -t 100 -m transversions -i /path/to/tree/ref_tree.nwk -p /path/to/pathphynder_results/tree_data/taxa_pathphynder_tree -b outputfolderpath/pathPhynder_analysis/map_to_cons/Sample.taxa.sort.bam -r /path/to/Cons_NCBI_mitogenome_references.fa
 ```

-# Workflow for molecular dating on the ancient Betula chloroplast from Kap Kopenhagen.
+# Molecular dating of the ancient Betula chloroplast from Kap København.
-by Bianca De Sanctis.
-March 24 2022.

 This workflow will describe how we performed the molecular dating analysis on the Betula chloroplast sequence.